M1ck3yJ0/cbam-analysis/README.md

 Data pipeline complete.
 All six datasets extracted, cleaned, and loaded into a structured SQLite database.
 First analytical output published.
 Further analysis in progress.

----

-## Acknowledgements

-Analysis, pipeline and interpretation are the author's own.

-Claude was used for assistance with debugging code snippets and for README drafting.